Mercateo/factcast/README.md

 # Announcement

-Please be aware that there is a friendly fork over at https://github.com/factcast/factcast/ from 0.1.0 on, that may, or may diverge from this repo.
+Please be aware that there is a friendly fork over at https://github.com/factcast/factcast/ from 0.1.0 on, that may or may not diverge from this repo.

 # FactCast